junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Mefloquine can also be used alone for malaria prevention.

-Precautions and side effects: Mefloquine should not be taken by persons with epilepsy or mental illness.
+Precautions and _Side effects:_ Mefloquine should not be taken by persons with epilepsy or mental illness.

 Pregnant women should take mefloquine only if they are not able to get another medicine.